crazy-max/ghaction-import-gpg/README.md

 * Allow to seed the internal cache of `gpg-agent` with provided passphrase
 * Enable signing for Git commits and tags
 * Configure and check committer info against GPG key
-* Purge imported GPG key and cache information from runner
+* Purge imported GPG key, cache information and kill agent from runner

 ## Usage